You are currently on the archive page for Pixley and District Parish Council. Please click on the link above to be directed to our new website.

-The Parish Council meets on the last Monday of every second month at Munsley WI Hall.
+The Parish Council meets on the last Monday of every second month at Munsley WI Hall. at 7.30pm.

-The date and agenda for the next meeting can be found here.
 Correspondence may be viewed from 7.15pm and the meetings start at 7.30pm.
 Members of the public are encouraged to attend and have the opportunity to comment upon planning applications and items on the agenda.

 The Parish Clerk is Mrs Janet Chester.

 Your council is an elected tier of local government.
 Other tiers, known as principal authorities, have a legal duty to deliver services such as education, town and country planning, environmental health and social services.
 Parish councils also have the legal power to take action, but they have fewer duties and greater freedom to choose what action to take.
 The Localism Bill has given Parish Councils more control over local planning through a Neighbourhood Development Plan (NDP) and Pixley and District is in the process of creating its own plan.
 Details are in the Neighbourhood Plan section of this website.